ibm-cloud-docs/cis/waf-cis-ruleset.md

 It is recommended that you set OWASP sensitivity to `low` initially, then review for false positives before increasing the sensitivity.
 If you set it to `high`, check the logs on {{site.data.keyword.cis_short_notm}}, and fine-tune the OWASP rule set to work for your application.

-Keep in mind that OWASP rules can only be toggled on or off, unlike rules in the {{site.data.keyword.cis_short_notm}} rule sets, which can be set to **Disable**, **Simulate**, **Challenge**, or **Block**.
+Keep in mind that you can only toggle OWASP rules on or off, unlike rules in the {{site.data.keyword.cis_short_notm}} rule sets, which can be set to **Disable**, **Simulate**, **Challenge**, or **Block**.

 ### Understanding the OWASP package
 {: #understanding-owasp-package}

 The OWASP ModSecurity Core Rule Set assigns a score to each request based on how many OWASP rules trigger.
 Some OWASP rules have a higher sensitivity score than others.
 After OWASP evaluates a request, {{site.data.keyword.cis_short_notm}} compares the final score to the Sensitivity configured for the domain.
-If the score exceeds the Sensitivity, the request is actioned based on the Action configured within Package:
+If the score exceeds the Sensitivity, the request is handled based on the Action that is configured within Package:

 The sensitivity score required to trigger the WAF for a specific Sensitivity is as follows: